frontity/frontity/.github/pull_request_template.md

 <!--
 Thanks for your pull request 😊.

-To help us merge your PR, make sure to follow the instructions below:
-- Create or update the documentation.
-- Create or update the tests.
-- Refer to the issue you are closing in the PR description - fix #issue
-- Specify if the PR is in WIP (work in progress) state or ready to be merged -->
+Note that not following the template might result in your issue being closed -->

 #### Description of what you did: